Thābit ibn Qurra: Physics

 In physics, Thābit rejected the Peripatetic and Aristotelian notions of a "natural place" for each element.
 He instead proposed a theory of motion in which both the upward and downward motions are caused by weight, and that the order of the universe is a result of two competing attractions (jadhb): one of these being "between the sublunar and celestial elements", and the other being "between all parts of each element separately". and in mechanics he was a founder of statics.
 In addition, Thābit's Liber Karatonis contained proof of the law of the lever.
 This work was the result of combining Aristotelian and Archimedean ideas of dynamics and mechanics.

 One of Qurra's most important pieces of text is his work with the Kitab fi 'l-qarastun.
 This text consists of Arabic mechanical tradition.
-Another piece of important text is Kitab fi sifat alqazn, which discussed concepts of equal-armed balance.
+Another piece of important text is Kitab fi sifat alwazn, which discussed concepts of equal-armed balance.
 Qurra was reportedly one of the first to write about the concept of equal-armed balance or at least to systematize the treatment.

 Qurra sought to establish a relationship between forces of motion and the distance traveled by the mobile.